-We are a clinical stage pharmaceutical company focused on the development of first-in-class therapies to target hearing loss and other inner ear disorders.
+We are a clinical stage pharmaceutical company delivering novel therapies for hearing loss.

 Our lead candidate, LPT99, reached the clinic in December 2018.